-The provision for insurance losses represents the Corporation's best estimate of the future outflow of economic benefits resulting from the Corporation's object to insure deposits held by member institutions in the event of failure.
+The provision for insurance losses represents the Corporation's best estimate of the future outflow of economic benefits it expects to incur as a result of insuring deposits and in its role as resolution authority.

 The estimate is based on an expected loss calculation and is subject to uncertainty surrounding the amount and timing of losses.
 As such, actual losses may differ significantly from estimates.